Glossary of Terms

 Benefits

-Money paid by a government agency (or private insurance company) to replace lost wages when you are unable to work
+Benefits are payments from a government agency (or private insurance company) that replace a portion of your wages when you can't work.

 C